 Popular Skills for Guest Services Representative

-Survey results suggest that Guest Services Representatives put a wide range of professional skills to use.
-Most notably, facility with Problem Solving and Oral / Verbal Communication are correlated to pay that is significantly above average, leading to increases of 60 percent and 12 percent, respectively.
-Skills that seem to negatively impact pay include Sales and Cash Handling.
-For most people, competency in Customer Relations indicates knowledge of Cash Handling.
+Guest Services Representatives report using a wide range of professional skills.
+Most notably, facility with Problem Solving and Oral / Verbal Communication are correlated to pay that is significantly above average, leading to increases of 55 percent and 9 percent, respectively.
+Skills that seem to negatively impact pay include Sales, Cash Handling, and Customer Relations.
+Those familiar with Customer Relations also tend to know Cash Handling.

 Pay by Experience Level for Guest Services Representative